doitintl/docops/README.md

 ## Contributing

-This project is maintained by [DoiT International](https://github.com/doitintl), but we welcome community contributions!
+This project is primarily maintained by [DoiT International](https://github.com/doitintl), but we do welcome community contributions!

 See the [contribution docs](CONTRIBUTING.md) for more information.